 Jeremy Meeks Kissed Billionaire Heiress Chloe Green With His Eyes Open & It Was Super Weird

 Uh… what?
 ‘Hot felon’ Jeremy Meeks was caught kissing his billionaire heiress girlfriend Chloe Green with his eyes wide open and the odd moment had us cringing.
-Check out the strange PDA pic here!

 Things are heating up between Jeremy Meeks, 33, and Chloe Green, 26!
 They were spotted kissing at a soccer game at the Louis II stadium in Monaco on Nov.
 26. But the moment wasn’t as tender as we’ve come to expect from these two.
 The “hot felon” and his billionaire heiress girlfriend kissed with their eyes wide open and TBH, it was pretty awkward to watch.
 Sure, eye contact is pretty intimate, but seeing two people kiss while staring at each other feels pretty strange.
 See the cringeworthy pic for yourself below!